 A writer’s work is theoretically done at the start of shooting.
 You feel a little like the spider in Charlotte’s Web, after her offspring float away and she fades out of the picture.The Lodgers was different for me, as I was involved with the music as well, and so stayed with it till the end of post-production.
 As a first experience of filmmaking, it was a pretty comprehensive one.

 The film premiered at the Toronto Film Festival in September 2017.
 I somehow managed to miss all the stars, although I did occupy a room shortly after it had been vacated by Michelle Pfeiffer, and I’m pretty sure I sensed her presence like a mystic perfume hanging in the air.
 After that, the European premiere was in Sitges, Spain, which is coincidentally the home of our leading lady, Charlotte Vega.
 Sitges is the festival to go to if you like horror films and seafood.
 It’s like being in some strange paradise.

 Now, The Lodgers is about to open in Ireland, around four years after its inception.
 I think everybody who worked on it is excited to see how it’s received here, especially as so much of the story is specific to this country, to our traditions and our history.

 Like the people under my family’s house, it’s coming home, to haunt us where we live.

 David Turpin is a screenwriter and musician (as The Late David Turpin).
-The Lodgers opens in Irish cinema on March 9, 2018.
+The Lodgers is released on DVD and on VOD platforms on June 25th.